Famondir/Music-Suite/README.md

 #### Component diagram

-The accordion simulator should be one of many instrument simulators and should be used to

-* practice
-* play music together
-* compose music
-* analyse music

-It is only a part of the Music Suite and in the use case diagram neither is visible as a seperate piece of the system because we don't present any of many posssible implemenations for a system there.

-Beside the instrument simulator app a LMS would be handy to organize learning material by music teachers.
-Also a backend dashboard for accounting, business insights etc. is needed.
-To use one of the services it will be necessary to log in in advance.

-A first draft for a possible implementation of the system is shown the following component diagram (a draft).
-In a component diagram one can identify components that shoulöd interact to solve the problem and define if and how they should interact amon each other.
-They can be grouped to faster get a better understanding of the interactions.
+A first draft for a possible implementation of the system is shown in the following component diagram.
+In a component diagram one can identify components that should interact to solve the problem and define if and how they should interact amon each other.
+They can be grouped to get a better understanding of the interactions quickly.

-Unfortunatetly the components positions and arrow pathes can't be controlled in a amount I'ld found necessary to create for an easy to understand diagram.
+Unfortunatetly the components positions and arrow pathes can't be controlled in a way I'ld found necessary to create an easy to understand diagram in this case with *plantuml*.
 The main message here should be that there is a server with some services and a SQL database.
 The other components use the authentification service provided and query the database.
 There is no interaction among the other components:

 ```plantuml
 @startuml